 |Traffic||Also known as throughput.
 The number of API requests and resulting responses seen by the organization.|

 |Error Count||The total number of all API requests that are unsuccessful, that is, the request does not deliver a response as desired by the end user.|

 |Average Response Time||The time an API takes to respond to an incoming request.|

 |Average Target Response Time||The average time it takes the target endpoint to respond to an incoming request for the selected period.|

 What else do I need to know about this dashboard?

 By default, the dashboard displays metrics for all API proxies.
 Alternatively, select an API proxy to measure from the Proxy dropdown menu.

-Select an entry under the Traffic By Location list to the right of the chart to drill down on specific countries, states, and cities (depending on the specific geography of the country you are interested in).
+Select an entry under the Country list to drill down on specific countries, states, and cities (depending on the specific geography of the country you are interested in).
 Any country for which metrics are recorded will appear in this menu.
 For example, you can look at United States data, then select a state, and then view a list of cities from which traffic is generated.
 City drilldown is currently available only for the United States and Canada.

 This dashboard uses standard controls, like the date selector, hovering over maps for more context, exporting data to CSV, and so on.
 To learn more, see Using the analytics dashboards.